lp-wan/archi/schc-architecture.md

 ~~~~
 {: #Fig-SCHCArchi title='SCHC Architecture'}

-In {{Fig-SCHCArchi}},  each line represents a layer, parentheses surround a
+In {{Fig-SCHCArchi}},  each line represents a layer or a stratum, parentheses surround a
    compressed header, and if it is optional, it has curly brackets.
 All
-   the SCHC layers are compressed.
+   the SCHC strata are compressed.
 Square brackets represent the
    encrypted data; if the encryption is optional, curly brackets precede
    the square brackets.